Decaying dark matter, the $H_0$ tension, and the lithium problem: Introduction

-It was recently proposed that if a fraction of dark matter particles $\chi$ were produced non-thermally in association with photons through the decays of a heavy and relatively long-lived state, both the $H_0$ and lithium problems can be simultaneously resolved~\cite{Alcaniz:2019kah} (see~\cite{DiBari:2013dna}, for a similar proposal).
-In this paper we calculate the general functional form describing the number of equivalent light neutrino species $\Delta N_{\rm eff}$ carried by $\chi$.
+It was recently proposed that if a fraction of dark matter particles $\chi$ were produced non-thermally in association with photons through the decays of a heavy and relatively long-lived state, both the $H_0$ and $^7$Li problems can be simultaneously resolved~\cite{Alcaniz:2019kah} (see~\cite{DiBari:2013dna}, for a similar proposal).
+In this paper we confront this proposal with experiment and demonstrate that short-lived CDM cannot resolve the $H_0$ problem.
+Moreover, we show that the best case scenario for alleviating the $H_0$ tension within the context of short-lived CDM arises when the particles decay exclusively into dark radiation, while leaving completely unmodified the production of light elements.
+The paper is structured as follows.
+In Sec.~\ref{sec:2} we calculate the general functional form describing the number of equivalent light neutrino species $\Delta N_{\rm eff}$ carried by $\chi$.
 We show that to resolve the $H_0$ tension at the $1\sigma$ level a 55\% correction in the mass of $\chi$ is needed and that the required $\Delta N_{\rm eff}$ is excluded at 95\% CL by Planck data.
+In Sec.~\ref{sec:3} we argue in favor of a more complex hidden sector that could combine ``early-time'' and ``late-time'' decaying dark matter solutions of the $H_0$ tension.
+The paper wraps up with some conclusions in Sec.~\ref{sec:4}.